avivl/cloud-sre-agent/docs/DEVELOPMENT.md

 ### Type Hinting

 The codebase extensively uses [Python type hints](https://docs.python.org/3/library/typing.html) to improve code readability, enable static analysis, and reduce runtime errors.
-Developers are expected to adhere to existing type hinting conventions when contributing new code or modifying existing sections.
+Developers are expected to adhere to existing type hinting conventions when contributing code or modifying existing sections.
 Pydantic models are also used for robust data validation and clear data structures, further enhancing type safety and code quality.

 ### Configuration System